 How not to get sick in Morocco

 I do drink only bottled water.
-While in the urban areas tap water is usually safe and most locals drink it, your stomach may just not be used to it.
+While in the urban areas tap water is usually safe, and most locals drink it, your stomach may just not be used to it.
 Most hotels will also provide it for tooth brushing, which I had forgotten to use by the second day.
-I don't think it is a problem and just do it wine tasting style - spit, don't swallow.*
+I don't think it is a problem and do it wine tasting style - spit, don't swallow!*

 *Actually that is a lie – I never spit when wine tasting.

-While a lot of people seem scared of salads and fruit, I cannot live without and the Moroccan fresh salads are actually really nice (unlike the overcooked vegetable most tajines come with).
-When in doubt eat fruit that can be peeled, eaten straight from a vendors cart, and drink as much fresh orange juice as possible for 4 dirham per glass.
+While a lot of people seem scared of salads and fruit, I cannot live without them, and fresh Moroccan salads are rather good (unlike the overcooked vegetable most tajines come with).
+When in doubt eat fruit that can be peeled, eaten straight from a vendors cart, and drink as much fresh orange juice (four dirhams per glass!) as you possibly can.

-While a lot of restaurants will serve alcohol the rule is to eat at the ones that don't for truly great Moroccan food and to find a bar after.
+While a lot of restaurants will serve alcohol, the ones that don't often have the better food.
 Or stay at the most awesome riad Chambres d'Amis and get the best of both worlds.

 If you want an introduction to proper Moroccan street food, contact Youssef, Amanda's husband, for a tour.
 He will show you hidden food treasures like tangia and hout quari, fish balls in a sandwich.